laurelschwulst/blend.laurelschwulst.com/README.md

 + todo: ideally clicking on an image would on click one) take you to lightbox view, click two) take you to where that image existed in the overall catalog

 ### index.php (also called "catalog")
-+ this always has a white background with pagination at top and bottom
++ this always has thumbnails with pagination at top and bottom
-+ each page will always show 24 items per
++ each page will show 24 items per
 + todo: right now it starts at page 1 (oldest), but i would like it to start at the last page

 ### lightbox.php